mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 by selecting Angular 2 + TypeScript.
 That way we can shoot ourselves in both feet instead of one.
 Who needs short cycle times anyway?

-Oh, and don't forget - like JavaScript-to-X compilers - Frameworks DSLs aren't the most portable of life skills.
-How many developers have moved from YUI to Dojo to Ext to Backbone to Knockout to Knockback to Ember to Angular?
-How about sprinkling some Bootstrap, Sass, TypeScript, CoffeeScipt, Cappuccino, HAML, and a few more compile steps in there just for the fun of it?
-Maybe one is better at learning HTML5, CSS3, JS really well and ignoring these tools if and until they need them?
+Well, actually, we do.
 If our overhead for producing working development code is greater than say, oh, 5 seconds, then somebody out there is definitely kicking our ass on cycle times.
 That person can fail 300 times in an hour.
-If it takes 200 failures before success, that developer will take a miniumum of 40 minutes to resolve an issue.
-If our cycle time is 5 minutes because of all the compile overhead, our minimum resolution time for 200 failures will be 72x longer: 16.7 hours or over 2 full work-day.
+If it takes 200 failures before success, that developer will take a *miniumum* of 40 minutes to resolve an issue.
+If *our* cycle time is 5 minutes because of all the multi-compile overhead, our minimum time for success will be 72 *times* longer, requiring at least 16.7 hours or over two full work-day.
 Long cycle times not only kill productivity, but they also stifle innovation because only so many solutions can be tried within any given period of time.
+The key to success is to learning how to fail really fast.

+Oh, and don't forget Frameworks DSLs aren't the most portable of life skills
+- again just like JavaScript-to-X compilers.
+How many developers have moved from YUI to Dojo to Ext to Backbone to Knockout to Knockback to Ember to Angular?
+How about sprinkling some Bootstrap, Sass, TypeScript, CoffeeScipt, Cappuccino, HAML, and a few more compile steps in there just for the fun of it?
+Maybe one is better at learning HTML5, CSS3, JS really well and taking all the noise about these "silver bullets" with a grain of salt.

 Been there, got the T-shirt, bombed the airport
 -----------------------------------------------